Star Blazers: Production and release

 Many fans regard Star Blazers as more "adult" than other cartoons shown in the United States at the time, as personal tragedy, funeral scenes for fallen comrades, and the extinction faced by humanity were left intact.
 The very Japanese theme of "the honorable enemy" was also a tremendously important aspect of character development; in particular, the major villain of the first series, Desslok, during the second and third seasons, as well as in the later movies.

 The most significant change made by Griffin-Bacal was purely narrative: In the original series, the Yamato and its crew were regarded as a single entity, the narrator each week urging "Yamato, hurry to Iscandar!".
 In English, the significance of the name Yamato as a word the viewers would identify with, signifying the land, people, and spirit of Japan, is lost, so in Star Blazers the crew were named the Star Force and became the focus of the series.
-The ship is still the historical Yamato and is referred to as such in early episodes (although the ship's backstory is edited out), but is renamed the Argo (after the ship Argo of Jason and the Argonauts); the crew keep calling "it" (not "her") Star Force and the ship becomes merely the vessel in which they travel.
+The ship is still the historical Yamato and it is referred to as such in early episodes (although the ship's backstory is edited out), but it is renamed the Argo (after the ship Argo of Jason and the Argonauts); the crew keep calling "it" (not "her") Star Force and the ship becomes merely the vessel in which they travel.

 The first two seasons (The Quest for Iscandar and The Comet Empire) were broadcast in 1979 and 1980.
 By the time the third season of Yamato was released, the original voice actors were unable to be reached by the American production company.
 The third season (released as The Bolar Wars) played to a small test market and was not as widely seen until its release on video and DVD.
 It remains less popular than the first two seasons.
 Many of the original English voice actors have since been tracked down and interviewed for the more recent Star Blazers DVD releases.

 The American dub version of Star Blazers series one and two aired in 1983 in Australia on the ABC National Television network.
 The series aired Monday through Friday at 5pm.